byui-cit/learning-modules/modules/js/objects/ponder1.md

 ## Preparation

-Make sure you read through the Prepare section for this topic.
-You will also need your editor open with some html :
+It is recommended to review [Objects - Representing data](../prepare1) before you start.
+You will also need your editor open with some HTML:

-### html
+### HTML

 ```html
 <!-- courses.html -->